abhidtu/altrusian/README.md

 ####C++ algorithms and data-structures Library using object oriented design and templates

-altrusian with the power of its high level object oriented abstraction and built in methods can make competitive programming a bliss.
+altrusian with the power of its high level object oriented abstraction and built in methods can make solving competitive programming questions a bliss.

 List of Algorithms and data-structures iplemented :